 The tibialis anterior muscle is the large muscle that runs down the outside of the shin and connects to the foot via a tendon which passes across the front of the ankle and attaches to the inside of the foot.
 The tendon can be felt at the front of the ankle, especially when the muscle contracts to lift up (known as dorsiflexion) and inwards (inversion).

-Inflammation of the tendon itself, or the tibialis anterior tendon sheath that surrounds the tendon can arise through overuse particularly through running on hard surfaces or in racket sports where you have to change direction frequently.
-Tendinopathy is probably a more accurate term that tendonitis, particularly in long term, chronic injuries.
+Inflammation of the tendon itself or the tibialis anterior tendon sheath that surrounds the tendon can arise through overuse particularly through running on hard surfaces or in racket sports where you have to change direction frequently.
+Tendinopathy is probably a more accurate term that tendonitis, particularly in long-term, chronic injuries.
 Tendinopathy describes degeneration of the tendon which is likely to occur through repetitive stress over time, whereas tendonitis is acute inflammation.

 Overuse is the main cause but there are factors which can increase the chance of incurring tibialis anterior tendinopathy or tendonitis.
 Running up and down hills means the tibialis anterior muscle has to work harder.
-When running up hill the muscle must lift the foot higher than normal.
+When running up a hill the muscle must lift the foot higher than normal.
 Running downhill means the tibialis anterior muscle is working eccentrically, which means it is lengthening at the same time as contracting, placing even greater loads through the muscle.

 Treatment for tibialis anterior tendinopathy